typesense/typesense-website/docs-site/content/guide/recommendations.md

         }' | jq '.results[0].hits[] | .document.id'
 ```

-This will return the following recommendations, which we can show to users in our UI:
+This will return the following recommendations, which we can show this user in our UI, after filtering out items they've already seen in this session:

 ```
 "broccoli"